 Benoit comforted me and after a few minutes it was getting better again, but it was obvious that I wasn’t going to make it to the top of Haute Cime.
 Benoit came back with me to the point where the path was clearly visible again.

-While I was quietly going down to get my bag back, Benoit continued climbing alone towards the highest peak of the Dent du Midi.
+While I was quietly going down to get my bag back, Benoit continued climbing alone towards the highest peak of the Dents du Midi.

-He will probably tell you about his climbing next time, but in the meantime here are some pictures of the summit…
+He will probably tell you about his climbing another time (note: you will find the blog post with detailed infos to climb the Haute Cime below), but in the meantime here are some pictures of the summit…

-When I see these pictures, I think I still missed something.
-Who knows, maybe in a while, I’ll feel more confident with the void and I’ll try it again… But not right away….
-Already when he had climbed to La Dent de Morcle (which are just next to the Haute cime), I got to the exact same conclusion…
+When I see these pictures, I think I really missed something.
+Who knows, maybe with more practice, I’ll feel more confident with the void and I’ll try it again… But not right away….
+Already when he had climbed to La Dent de Morcles (which are just next to the Haute cime), I got to the exact same conclusion…

 Benoît climbed up to the top of the Haute Cime for the third time while I was working at the Susanfe hut during the summer of 2020.
 He took the opportunity to take a few more pictures and write you a complete blog post about this climb.